hchiam/deepseek-vscode/README.md

 - TODO: figure out how to _install_ it _locally_ so I don't have to run it in debug.
   - maybe can find inspiration from an older project <https://github.com/hchiam/custom-vscode-linter>
+  - UPDATE: actually this works for me:
+    1. Ctrl+Shift+P "Developer: Install Extension from Location..."
+    2. select the deepseek-vscode folder
+    3. Now Ctrl+Shift+P "Hello deepseek-vscode" is available in my VS Code!